-Boyne Mountain Resort announced late last week that it will be requiring all employees working on its mountains to wear a helmet while on duty.
+Boyne Mountain Resort announced late last week that it will be enforcing mandatory helmet use while on duty.
 This is a really important step forward in mountain safety that should be commended.
 It should also be a model for other resorts to follow—especially some of the bigger companies that operate multiple resorts and employee hundreds and even thousands of people.

 Ski helmet use among the general population has grown steadily since the early 2000’s.
 Between 2002 and 2012, helmet use increased from 25% to over 67%.
 The number of kids wearing helmets has increased even more.
 I’d expect the numbers to be even higher today.
 There are a few simple explanations for the increase in helmet use, such as: